zimlit/graphene/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 <p align="right">(<a href="#top">back to top</a>)</p>